 - A comment, footnote, linked to a specific departure that affects all the stops/times along the route.

 - List of stops with fixed departure times.
-You read the timetable from left to right, which means that in the example from Skiffergatan bus stop, the bus leaves at 10.44, 11.44, etc.
+You read the timetable from left to right.
+This means that in the example from Skiffergatan bus stop, the bus leaves at 10.44, 11.44, etc.

 - Footnotes.
 The footnotes apply to a specific bus stop and departure.
 An explanation of the footnotes can be found at the bottom of the stop/departure list.
 Please note that the footnotes are in Swedish only.